 Let’s explore how an SMB can win in the content marketing game and level the playing field.

-SMBs are more agile and tend to have a flatter hierarchy, and their executives are much more open to building a brand based on high-quality content that’s relevant to your audience.
-SMB executives aren’t tied down by the pressures of generating immediate profit ahead of their next quarterly earnings report.
+SMBs are more dynamic and tend to have a flatter hierarchy.
+Executives are much more open to building a brand based on high-quality content.
+They are also more active in the brand’s development.
+The pressure for immediate returns isn’t on a countdown to the next earnings report.

 What About the Benjamins?

 Let’s face it, the giants in your industry have a budget that dwarfs yours.
-They can have a larger content marketing team, pay them well, and invest further in a variety of content marketing initiatives.
+They can have a larger content marketing team, pay them well, offer lots of resources, and invest further in various initiatives.

 Can a Lean Team Produce Enough Content?

 With technology, these once manual tasks now require little intervention.
-That means your lean team can focus on creating new content to wow audiences.
+Your lean team can focus on creating new content to capture audiences.
 After all, better content delivers a better customer experience, and that’s important to you as an SMB.
-In fact, 43% of SMBs say that improving customer experience is a top strategy for revenue growth.

 Workflow Pros: SMBs Get Content to Market Faster

 Advantage, SMBs!
-The workflow to approval is probably much smoother with little turbulence.
-And with the executive buy-in you’ve been cultivating, anybody who has to put their stamp of approval on content will do so in a timely manner.
+The workflow to approval is probably much smoother with little friction.
+With the executive buy-in you cultivated, anybody who needs to approve content will do so promptly.

-You can keep buzzing along, turning over new content much quicker and without the roadblocks.
+You can keep buzzing along, turning over new content much quicker and without the barriers.
 Even as you grow, streamline approvals with a software tool so that it never becomes a headache.